shamod/cureskin/README.md

 Cure Skin is a Python Flask app using a Tensorflow DNN model trained to classify skin conditions from a picture and give a diagnosis with suggested information the user can use to learn more.

+## Model

+The collab notebook used [Skin Cancer MNIST: HAM10000](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000) Kaggle dataset for training and testing the model using Tensorflow.

+The model uses transfer learning with MobileNet model, to retrain the model to classify the following classes of skin conditions:

+* Melanoma
+* Melanocytic Nevi
+* Actinic Keratoses (Solar Keratoses) or Intraepithelial Carcinoma
+* Benign Keratosis
+* Basal Cell Carcinoma
+* Dermatofibroma
+* Vascular Skin Lesion

+The current model has a prediction accuracy of around 86%.
+While high, there is a class imbalance in the Kaggle dataset and the accuracy could be improved with more samples for the lesser weighted classes in our dataset.

+The notebook and some sample test images can be found under the `/model` folder of this repository.
+The saved model is around 28MB and can be found at `/app/predict_api/model.h5` in this repository where its used for serving predictions to the user in the Flask app.

 ## Walk Through